-The device to release the cable did not work properly and Juan Pablo went flying above the car without being able to free himself.
-As the plane continued, the cable pulled it back and immediately turned in a somersault and crashed.
-The glider was destroyed and, miraculously, Juan Pablo was alive with only a fractured leg.
+The device to release the cable did not work properly, and Juan Pablo went flying above the car without being able to free himself.
+As the plane continued, the cable pulled it back, and it immediately turned into a somersault and crashed.
+The glider was destroyed, and, miraculously, Juan Pablo was alive with only a fractured leg.

 The experience drawn from this flight was extraordinary, the pilot had managed to have absolute control of the glider for more than 480 meters as well as a very stable flight at a height of 10 meters.
 They decided to build an engine that could be fitted into an airplane after seeing that their planes could fly.

 The brothers traveled to the mine “Las Dos Estrellas” in Tlalpujahua, Michoacán, and used the mine’s welding and smelting equipment to build a two-cylinder internal combustion engine from their sketches and plans.
 They completed the fabrication and testing of the air-cooled engine in January 1911, which could produce 60 horsepower and spin at 900 RPM.
 Its main feature was its weight-to-power ratio of 3 kilos per horsepower.

 In addition, the Aldasoro brothers built a basic wind tunnel to aid their research into the mechanics of flight.
 They experimented with various wing shapes and angles, as well as the wings’ center of gravity, and designed the “thick wing,” which was extremely efficient, years before other European designers did.
 The airplane, complete with the new engine, was ready to be tested when all of the components had been completed.